 The applications are universal, making smart packaging a hot market for entrepreneurial packaging companies.

-2020 has been the year of drastic change.
+2020 and 2021 has been the year of drastic change.
 Marginalized voices are being loudened like they never have been before from the comfort of our own homes.

 Talk of cultural change can be heard audibly social media, digital media, and through traditional mediums.